 Takeaways from this course include:

-- Understanding relevant theoretical and practical knowledge in each area.
+- Understand the relevant theoretical and practical knowledge behind communication and persuasive speaking

-- Understanding the impact of the Digital Revolution on each area.
+- Explore the impact of the Digital Revolution on professional communications

-- Adapting and “translating” one’s messages across different audiences, especially those with differing levels of scientific and technical expertise.
+- Adapt and “translate” your messages across different audiences, especially those with differing levels of scientific and technical expertise

 Who Should Attend: